 Child Pornography and Selfies: What You Need to Know

-Although it was used prior, the term "selfie" quickly became part of the mainstream lexicon in 2013 when its use became so common that it was named the "Oxford Dictionaries Word of the Year."
-For the uninitiated, a selfie is a self-portrait photograph that's often taken with a camera phone, webcam, or digital camera.
-The explosion of social media networks and the rise of the camera phone have created endless opportunities for anyone to share their self-portraits with the world.
+Like it or not, the word "selfie" has become part of our lexicon.
+In 2013 it was named the "Oxford Dictionaries Word of the Year."
+For the uninitiated, a selfie is a self-portrait photo typically taken with a digital/smartphone camera.
+The explosion of social media and camera phones have created endless opportunities for anyone to share their self-portraits with the world.

-Since technology moves much faster than legislation, crimes committed via social media are often prosecuted by applying existing statutes.
-Federal law defines child pornography as any visual depiction of sexually explicit conduct involving a minor, and the United States Department of Justice may prosecute offenses occurring across state or international borders and almost any offense involving the Internet.
+Since technology moves much faster than the law, crimes committed via social media are often prosecuted by applying existing statutes.
+Under federal law, child pornography is defined as any visual depiction of sexually explicit conduct involving a minor, which is the standard that would apply to selfies.

-Federal charges need not be exclusive, however, and an individual may face criminal liability under both U.S. and state child pornography laws, which are largely similar to and sometimes more comprehensive than the federal statutes.
+The U.S. Department of Justice prosecutes child pornography offenses occurring across state or international borders and almost anytime it involves the Internet.
+Federal charges need not be exclusive as a person could also face criminal liability under state child pornography laws, which are largely similar to, and sometimes more comprehensive than, federal laws.
 Many states further define elements of the crime, such as what constitutes sexually explicit conduct or who is considered a minor.
 For example:

 - Massachusetts extends its child pornography laws to include participating, with lascivious intent, in the depiction of a nude minor in any visual material.